Velachery railway station

 The Velachery MRTS Station is a ground level station on the Chennai MRTS railway line in Chennai.
 It is located near the junction of Velachery Main Road and Inner Ring Road in Velachery.
 The station is built on the northern banks of Pallikaranai wetland.

 History

 The station was opened on 19 November 2007.
 The EMU maintenance shed at the station was opened in 2008.

 Structure

 The length of the platform is 280 m.
 The station premises also consists of 12,250 sq m of open parking area.

+Station layout

 EMU shed

 The station has a massive shed for preventive maintenance of electrical multiple unit (EMU) rakes, which is spread over 44 hectares.
 Before the opening of the shed in 2008, maintenance of the all MRTS rakes were being sent to Avadi.
 However, the shed has been lying in disuse for the past few years.
 Due to this, there are currently no mid-night services between Chennai Beach station and Velachery.